Food from Oman Food from Oman

 Dates: Dates are a beloved and ubiquitous ingredient in Omani cooking, used in both sweet and savory preparations, including desserts and stuffing for meat dishes.

-Food from Oman: Savor the Best of Omani Cuisine Omani Bread Rukhal
+Food from Oman Omani Bread Rukhal

 Omani Bread (Rukhal): Bread is an integral part of Omani meals, with Rukhal being the most popular type, often served alongside stews and curries.